agybarra/cse15l-lab-reports/labReport3.md

 }
 ```

 The fix addresses the issue since the original code did not return the newArray which is where the reversal happened.
 Also, the assignment of the reversed array should be from `arr` and not the other way around.
-Overall, there were two bugs in the original code, but both were fixed in the second block of code and both of the test cases passed.
+Overall, there were two bugs in the original code, but both were fixed in the second block of code and the test cases passed.

 ## Part 2